-Bicycle accidents may cause tremendous harm to a bicyclist.
+Bicycle accidents may cause tremendous harm to a bicyclist when compared to other vehicle accidents.
 Unlike people in cars or trucks, a bicyclist is mostly unprotected from the force of a collision.
 When a larger vehicle is moving at high speeds, a bicyclist may be killed.
 A bicyclist may also be significantly hurt from a passenger car door opening in front of them unexpectedly.
+The increasing popularity of e-bikes and other electronic personal vehicles on Michigan roads has increased the hazards encountered by commuters in the state.
 If you are injured by a careless driver, the Grand Rapids and Traverse City bicycle accident attorneys at the Neumann Law Group may be able to help you recover damages.
 Award-winning personal injury lawyer Kelly Neumann assists victims in many areas of Michigan.Bringing a Bicycle Accident Claim

 After a bicycle accident, you may bring a first-party claim to recover benefits provided by your own no-fault insurance coverage, regardless of whose fault the accident was.
 Benefits available through no-fault insurance policies may include replacement household services, medical bills, lost wages, and nursing.
 However, you may only bring this claim if a car or truck was involved, and you must bring it within one year of your bike accident.